-Icosa will match Southern Water's charges to customers i.e. it will not offer a discount.
+lcosa will match the charges to customers on the Site of SRN - i.e. - it will not offer a discount.

 With regard to service levels, we have reviewed Icosa's Codes of Practice and its proposed service levels and compared these to the Codes of Practice and the performance commitments of Southern Water.
 Based on this review, we are satisfied that customers will be offered an appropriate level of service by Icosa and that overall customers will be 'no worse off' being served by Icosa instead of by Southern Water.